py-why/EconML/doc/spec/api.rst

 Let us walk through a simple example of what one can achieve via the latter API even irrespective of the actual estimation method that is being used.

-Let us consider a hypothetical data generating process governed by the following equations:
+Let us consider a hypothetical data generating process (DGP) governed by the following equations:

 .. math ::